Programming Languages (4) --- Writing standalone programs using libraries¶

 go mod init foo

-- it just creates
+• it just creates go.mod file

 ls -lR

-with the following content (using editor)
+• create a file foo.go with the following content (using editor)

 package main